aksharkatariya/static_project/static_draft/about.md

 -  My data needs to be appended with other relevant data such as population, democracy status, to create more nuanced and interesting charts
 - I am unable to manipulate the axes titles when I have used faceting
 - I am unsure on how to make the boxes in the boxplots wider and more visible.
+- For chloropleths, I want to merge geographic data to this dataset, but unsure given that there are some irregularities in spelling or some political changes.

 ## Describe each of the provided images with 2-3 sentences to give the context and how it relates to your goal.
 present in the jupyter notebook